calflan/react-card-search/README.md

 The next thing I would like to tackle if I was to spend more time on the app, would be to implement a search by card name functionality.
 I would do this by looping over the response from the API and return the cards whose title's contain the words the user inputs.
 I would return the results as the user types, so that the feedback loop is almost instant.

-I could also improve the test coverage of the app if I spent more time on it, by testing the `onEnterPress()` function.
+I could also improve the test coverage of the app if I spent more time on it, by testing the `onEnterPress()` method

 Sometimes, card details have quite long descriptions that take up a lot of space in the modal, which on a mobile can mean a lot of scrolling for the user.
 So I would to trim the descriptions using the `substring()` method.
 Also, it would be nice to add a 'view more' button if I spent more time on the app, to reveal the rest of the description, should the user want to read all of it.